 Some of my earliest childhood memories involve watching my mom carefully cleanse, tone and moisturize her skin before going to sleep.
-She instilled in me from a very young age, the importance of a proper skincare regimen to prevent early aging and problems later in life.
+She instilled in me from a very young age, the importance of a proper Korean skincare routine to prevent early aging and problems later in life.

 It’s something that’s stuck with me.

-When I moved to Korea many, many years later, I discovered that the country’s obsession with beauty was next-level, and that my mom was actually somewhat of a cultural outsider in this regard.
+When I moved here many, many years later, I discovered that Korea’s obsession with beauty was next-level, and that my mom was actually somewhat of a cultural outsider in this regard.
 She hardly wears make-up and is as UNobsessed with physical appearance as could possibly be.

-This is something she also passed on to me (fortunately), so I’ve never been much into cosmetics, but I do think that proper skincare is essential.
+This is something she also passed on to me (fortunately, imo), so I’ve never been much into cosmetics, but I do think that proper skincare is essential.

-Now, as mom to my very own 2 year old crazy monster, I just don’t have the time or patience to do a 10 step Korean skincare routine every night.
-However I do consider a Korean facial every 2 or 3 weeks to be not just a treat, but an integral part of my skincare regimen.
+Now, as mom to my very own 5 year old crazy monster, I just don’t have the time or patience to do a 10 step Korean skincare routine every night.
+Truth is, I never did.
+However I do consider a Korean facial every 2 or 3 weeks to be not just a treat, but an integral part of my skincare routine.

 It’s not only a great break for this tired mommy, but I see almost immediate results in my skin, in terms of hydration, health and general glow.

-A Korean facial begins with a double cleansing that includes make-up removal, first cleansing, application of toner and deep cleansing using products that are tailored to your skin type.
+A double cleansing typically uses an oil based product first to remove make-up and foundation.
+A second deep cleanser is then applied using products tailored to your skin type.
+After your skin is squeaky clean, toner is applied.
 There’s usually some kind of gentle exfoliation involved during deep cleansing, but nothing close to the painful extractions we’re used to in North America.

-At the Seoul spa I go to, there’s a short scalp massage included to stimulate the muscles and nerve endings in the head.
-The cleansing process is completed with a hot steamed towel to remove any product residue and another application of toner.
+When I get a facial in Seoul, there’s often a short scalp massage included to stimulate the muscles and nerve endings in the head.
+This service varies from spa to spa.
+The cleansing process is completed with a hot steamed towel to remove any product residue and a 2nd application of toner.

 The cleansing is followed by a décolleté massage that includes neck and shoulders.
-They’re not shy about getting close to the breast area, and I have even had décolleté massages where they massage all around the breast WITHOUT actually touching the breast itself, so do not be surprised if this should happen.
+They’re not shy about getting close to the breast area.
+I have even had décolleté massages where they massage all around the breast WITHOUT actually touching the breast itself.
+Do not be surprised if this should happen.
 It’s quite normal.

 The massage portion is completed with another hot steam towel and the third application of toner.